vanus-labs/docs/content/vanus-connect/template-guides/aws-billing-to-google-sheet.md

   ![17.png](imgs/aws-to-sheets-17.PNG)

-- Open that file and copy the credientals mentioned in it
+- Open that file and copy the credentials mentioned in it

 - Go back to Setup and paste the copied credentials in the Credentials section

 - For the spreadsheet Id we will create a go to Google Sheets and create a new sheet

-- Copy the sheet id from the URL and paste it in the spreadhseet ID section
+- Copy the sheet id from the URL and paste it in the spreadsheet ID section

   ![18.png](imgs/aws-to-sheets-18.PNG)

 - Add the sheet name and click on Submit

-- Your connection has been succesfully setup
+- Your connection has been successfully setup

 - Now all your AWS billings will get recorded in the Google Sheet automatically